edge-cloud/www.edge-cloud.net/_posts/2015-03-18-ipv6-in-vsphere-6.md

       </td>

       <td >
         While NFS works in vSphere 5.1 and 5.5, they are not supported.
-The <a href="http://pubs.vmware.com/vsphere-51/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-51-storage-guide.pdf" target="_blank">vSphere 5.1 Storage Guide</a> and <a href="http://pubs.vmware.com/vsphere-55/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-55-storage-guide.pdf" target="_blank">vSphere 5.5 Storage Guide</a> explicitly call NFS over L3 with IPv6 unsupported, but also make no positive support statement for NFS over L2, therefore making it not supported.
+The [vSphere 5.5 Storage Guide](http://pubs.vmware.com/vsphere-51/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-51-storage-guide.pdf" target="_blank">vSphere 5.1 Storage Guide</a> and <a href="http://pubs.vmware.com/vsphere-55/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-55-storage-guide.pdf) explicitly call NFS over L3 with IPv6 unsupported, but also make no positive support statement for NFS over L2, therefore making it not supported.
 Previous versions (e.g. 4.1 had "Experimental support").
 In vSphere 6.0 NFS 4.1 storage with Kerberos auth is not supported; use NFS 4.1 with AUTH_SYS instead.
       </td>
     </tr>